thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

    <tr>
       <td><code class="highlighter-rouge">MetricsMonitoring</code></td>
       <td>
-         Contains data on how users are searching for existing Answers and Pinboards.
+         Contains data on how users are searching for existing answers and Liveboards.
 Contains information on what users are searching for, where users are successful and where they are not, based on click count and position.
-Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers Pinboard</a>.
+Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers Liveboard</a>.
       </td>
    </tr>
    <tr>